 This chunk is equivalent to the User Data Chunk for purposes of sending the user messages of a flow.
-When used, it MUST ONLY follow a User Data or another Next User Data chunk in the same packet.
+When used, it MUST follow a User Data or another Next User Data chunk in the same packet.

-This chunk is considered to be for the same flowID as the most recently preceding User Data or Next User Data, having the same Forward Sequence Number, and having the next sequence number.
+This chunk is considered to be for the same flowID as the most recently preceding User Data or Next User Data chunk in the same packet, having the same Forward Sequence Number, and having the next sequence number.
 The optionsPresent, fragmentControl, abandon, and final flags, and the options (if present) have the same interpretation as for the User Data chunk.